Latest Modified on: April 21st, 2021

-- Make your dog used to new sounds and smells like baby-sounds, smells of baby shampoos, powders, and lotions.
+- Make your dog used to new sounds and smells like baby sounds, smells of baby shampoos, powders, and lotions.

 - Familiarize your dog with baby mannerisms like gentle poke and softy tug at their ear, just as a baby might do.

-- Most dog behaviorists recommend expecting parents to introduce a lifelike doll to your dog before bringing the baby home.
+- Most dog behaviorists recommend expecting parents to introduce a lifelike doll to their dog before bringing the baby home.
 Carry it in your arms while you take your pup for a walk to make them accept the change.